 4.1 Defining and assessing differentiated service delivery (DSD)

-DSD has been defined by the International AIDS Society (IAS) as a “client-centered approach that simplifies and adapts HIV services across the treatment cascade to reflect the preferences and expectations of various groups of PLHIV while reducing unnecessary burdens on the health system.”
+DSD has been defined by the International AIDS Society (IAS) as a “client-centered approach that simplifies and adapts HIV services across the [treatment] cascade to reflect the preferences and expectations of various groups of PLHIV while reducing unnecessary burdens on the health system.”
 The underlying idea is to offer and make available a range of different services contingent upon not only clinical characteristics but also on demographic and other contextual ones (e.g., rural/urban, migrant status, etc.).

 DSD marks a departure from the longstanding public health approach to HIV, which has been based on a consistent package of care for all people living with or otherwise affected by HIV.
 That approach “got us to where we are now”, in the words of one Amsterdam meeting participant, by enabling standardized procurement, laboratory planning and health staff training, among other things.
 Yet today, it is necessary to do things differently to move to the next level to address current, persistent barriers in terms of access (coverage), quality and efficiency.